aidanbxyz/yolo-spammer/README.md

 # yolo-spammer
  Spams anyone's yolo with just their yoloID (yID)
  -- NO LONGER WORKING AS OF NOW --
+ -- YOLO now uses a system that uses Google's recaptcha v2, it's response token is used as validation. --

 # How to use
 ## 1. Clone this repository